elayden/Deep-Learning-Framework-for-Financial-Time-Series-Prediction-in-Python-Keras/README.md

 # Deep Learning Framework for Financial Time Series Prediction in Python Keras

--Randomly partitions time series segments into train, development, and test sets
+* Randomly partitions time series segments into train, development, and test sets

--Trains multiple models optimizing parameters for development set, and performs final cross-validation in test sets
+* Trains multiple models optimizing parameters for a development set, and performs a final validation on the test set

--Calculates model’s annualized return, improvement from buy/hold, percent profitable trades, profit factor, max drawdown
+* Calculates a model’s annualized return, improvement over a buy & hold strategy, % of trades that are profitable, profit factor, and max drawdown

 train_stock_mdl.py